verloop/react-native-sdk/README.md

 #### iOS - Cocoapods

-1. Go to `ios/` and run pod install.
-You should find two dependencies getting installed, `RNVerloopSDK` and `VerloopSDKiOS`
+1. Go to `ios` and run `pod install`.
+You should find two dependencies getting installed, `RNVerloopSDK` and `VerloopSDKiOS`.
+You should be good to go.

 #### Android - Manual